eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 }
 ```

-After the discovery phase, the applications continues with the runtime phase receiving data and
+After the discovery phase, the application continues with the runtime phase receiving data and
 performing remote method calls on the `MinimalSkeleton`.
 For the `computeSum()` method call two
 integers are created.